paveltimofeev/screens.io/tasklist.md

 -- Backend: Why redbullracing tests are failed without any report? *failed because of tried to load file that does not exists*

-- [Move to AWS: 2] (TechDept) Backend: GET references from AWS S3 before run tests
+- [Move to AWS: 2] Backend: GET references from AWS S3 before run tests (download ref images of every scenario, delete successfully uploaded images)
+- [Bug] Backend: References are not uploads to s3

 TechDept
 - [TechDept] approve by runId, not by pair item